Last Updated: Aug 23, 2018 Views: 977

-- In 1875, the company re-organized and became Corning Glass Works under which name it remained in operation until 1989 when it became Corning, Inc.
+- In 1875, the company re-organized and became Corning Glass Works under which name it remained in operation until 1989 when it became Corning Incorporated.

 Amory Houghton, Sr., was already involved in the glass industry prior to the purchase of Brooklyn Flint Glass Works in 1864, as he served on the Board of Directors of Bay State Glass Works in Cambridge, MA, and was one of the principals of Union Glass Co. in Somerville, MA.

 The Rakow Research Library guide on Corning, New York: The Crystal City includes a page on the Brooklyn Flint Glass Works and one on the Houghton family, if you would like more information.
 The guide suggests books and articles that discuss the Brooklyn Flint Glass Works and the history of Corning Incorporated.

 Borrowing Library Materials